 Another favourite, and next level gorge-ous, is Kermit’s Pool… as you’d expect, a striking shade of green.

-A ladder leads you down into Hancock Gorge, descending through millenia’s worth of multi-coloured rock layers.
-The rich reds and oranges a worthy distraction.
+A ladder leads you down into Hancock Gorge, descending through millennia’s worth of multi-coloured rock layers.
+The rich reds and oranges are a worthy distraction.

 A relatively short, but easily one of the most spectacular, trails within Karijini.

 Accessed from the Weano Recreation carpark, the trail takes you hiking through a narrow canyon into a natural amphitheatre negotiating rock ledges and stony creek beds along the way, so be prepared to get wet!
 Then, finally, the infamous “spider walk” to the emerald green reward of Kermit’s Pool.

 “Awesome!” is the only way to describe Knox Gorge.

 The sheer scale of it can be appreciated from the Lookout as it cuts through Wittenoom Gorge.

 Dusty green spinifex clumps and scraggly snappy gums line the top of the trail into the gorge.
 It’s not as steep as some, but without the aid of any steps or railing, it is definitely not the easiest.
 You can’t help but wonder how the tough little fig trees manage to survive clinging to their rocky outcrops.

 A tricky scramble through the last few metres into the bottom of the gorge becomes the gateway to a trail of unexpected twists and turns through the deep red rock.
 Narrow ledges and even narrower gaps lead into a unique slot canyon.

 This gorge was a real treat to explore!